Nets vs. Celtics Player Props Betting Odds

 |3PM

-- Bridges' 20.7 points per game are 0.2 higher than Saturday's prop total.
+- The 24.5-point prop bet for Mikal Bridges on Friday is 3.8 higher than his season scoring average (20.7).

-- He averages 1.2 more rebounds than his prop bet Saturday of 4.5.
+- He has collected 5.7 rebounds per game, 0.2 higher than his prop bet on Friday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.